gcr07/Azure-AZ900/README.md

 Are groups of individual virtual machines (VMs) within the Microsoft Azure public cloud that information technology (IT) administrators can configure and manage as a single unit.
 Administrators can use Azure VM Scale Sets to deploy complete services, rather than duplicate the same VMs.

+## What is Azure role-based access control (Azure RBAC)?

+Access management for cloud resources is a critical function for any organization that is using the cloud.
+Azure role-based access control (Azure RBAC) helps you manage who has access to Azure resources, what they can do with those resources, and what areas they have access to.

+Azure RBAC is an authorization system built on Azure Resource Manager that provides fine-grained access management to Azure resources.

+## Azure Management group

+An Azure Management group is logical containers that allow Azure Administrators to manage access, policy, and compliance across multiple Azure Subscriptions en masse.

+# Azure Storage redundancy